Eigenvalues of the non-backtracking operator detached from the bulk: Proof of Theorem

 \subsection{Acknowledgements}

 We would like to thank Lorenzo Dall'Amico for sharing the conjecture in \cite{dall2019optimized} and helpful discussions.
 We also thank Ke Wang for a careful reading of this paper and her useful suggestions.
 We are grateful to the organizers of the conference Random Matrices and Random Graphs at CIRM, during which this work was initiated.
+Y.Z. is partially supported by NSF DMS-1949617.